Henocks/ethereum-tips/modifier.md

   - Additionally, processing <code>revert()</code> inside of modifier makes code more oriented.

 ### 4. Use Cases
-  - One of ther most common case is **Overflow Checking**.
+  - One of the most common case is **Overflow Checking**.
 In most of secure, asset-related contracts use overflow-checking modifiers to prevent these problems.
 <pre><code>modifier overFlowChecker(uint256 a, uint256 b, uint256 c) {
   if((a - b) != c) revert("overflow!");
   _;